-Installation
+Installation and configuration

-Set up the Docker compose by cloning the repository:
+Start by cloning the repository:

 $ git clone https://github.com/bihealth/kiosc-docker-compose.git